BruceRanger/MandArt/MandArt.docc/B0-Background.md

 A number of variables are listed in the green area.
 You can change any of those values and hit **tab**, **return**, or **enter** to use those new values.
 Sometime, you may have to hit return or enter twice.
 You can avoid this by entering any commas in the input instead of letting the program do it.

-The screen goes blank when you start to enter certain values, because otherwise the program would update the image after each digit is entered.
-This is a problem that SwiftUI will solve, hopefully.

-These values allow you to fine-tune the image or input a set of values that you found in another reference.
+These values allow you to fine-tune the picture or input a set of values that you found in another reference.

 ### Coloring MandArt

-The next set of variables relates to coloring the image.
+The next set of variables relates to coloring the picture.
-Default values were chosen so that the initial image would be colored.
+Default values were chosen so that the initial picture would be colored.
 To reduce the number of colors that need to be entered, the program will cycle through the defined colors as many times as necessary.